 Buddhism Buddha accepted the basic Hindu doctrines of reincarnation and karma, as well as the notion that the ultimate goal of the religious life is to escape the cycle of death and rebirth.
 However, what keeps us "bound to the death/rebirth process is desire, desire in the sense of wanting or craving anything in the world.
 Hence, the goal of getting off the Ferris wheel of reincarnation necessarily involves freeing oneself from desire. .
 This ultimate state of perfection, bliss, and enlightenment is called nirvana.... a mental state where all desires, selfishness, greed, and anger have been extinguished and eliminated.

 Islam: Islamic texts speaks of several levels of heaven.
 The Qu'ran says those who "believe and work righteousness" will "will be adorned therein with bracelets of gold, and they will wear green garments of fine silk and heavy brocade: They will recline therein on raised thrones"

 Mormonism teaches there are three different levels of heaven for people of different levels of spiritual maturation; and obedient Mormons can eventually achieve the status of "Gods" over their own planets.

-Reading what different cultures and religions believe about the after life makes it obvious that, at best, many of these ideas are ill defined and vague at best, often impossible to understand.
-At worst, they are extremely depressing.
-Either the goal is freeing oneself from desire and achieving "nirvana" or nothingness (seriously?), or we are in some way to come "close to God", or there are yet battles to be fought and won, or more goals to achieve.
+Reading what different cultures and religions believe about the after life makes it obvious that, at best, many of these ideas are ill defined, vague, and impossible to understand.
+At worst, they are extremely depressing - the goals being either freedom from desire thus achieving "nirvana" or nothingness (seriously?), or nebulous assurances that you will in some way to come "close to God".

 And the 'vagueness' continues right on into the church.